ljunggren/boozang-docs/README.md

 ### Recording your first test

 Boozang works within the browser which allows for a very stable recording function.
 Simply click on the record button in the tool.
 As you perform actions on your web page actions will be recorded.
-To remove an un-wanted action that was recorded simply press the trashbin next to the action in the main tool view.
+To remove an un-wanted action that was recorded press the trashbin next to the action in the main tool view.

 As soon as a test has been created you can use the playback button to replay the test steps.
 Boozang supports four different playback modes: **Normal**, **demo**, **debug** and **automation** mode.
 Demo mode slows down the playback speed and annotates every test step.
 This is good for demos and when trying to understand a test that someone else has authored.
 Debug mode is a very powerful functionality that plays the test, but when encountering an error it highlights the error and allows you to correct it on the fly.
-When you have corrected the error simple press the play button again and the test will continue its execution.
+When you have corrected the error, simply press the play button again and the test will continue its execution.
 This is very useful when updating a test after a big code change.

 A test is automatically saved in the local storage of the browser.
 As soon as you update a test, the test will be checked out by you, and it will appear as locked for your team-mates, which prevents them from making changes.
 As soon as you click save the test will be saved on the Boozang server, and the lock will be automatically removed, allowing other team members to make changes.